 So, what have I accomplished these past few months?
 Well, for one:

 -I graduated from high school!!!
 I participated in two ceremonies, which you can read about here, and see photos of me in my cap-and-gown costume.
 I would post them here, but I’ve apparently used up all the space on this blog and I don’t feel like paying WordPress to upgrade.
 My school was absolutely insane this year, and SO HARD.
 This was the hardest school year ever, but like I wanted when I first started this year, I felt like I definitely earned that graduation.

 -I graduated with over 34 credits (only 23 are required to graduate in the state of Arizona), and with a 4.0 GPA.
 Let’s just say that I worked really hard.
 However, it totally paid off.
-My parents definitely gave me the best education and life experience possible in their decision to homeschool me – and I’m SO thankful that they did.

 -I also graduated with 6 college credits.
 In April, I took the College Composition CLEP test, which was insanely difficult and I never, EVER, want to repeat that again.
 For two weeks straight, all I studied was CLEP stuff, and then I took the two hour test, which was comprised of 50 multiple choice questions (requiring reading literary passages and analyzing them within one minute), and two argumentative essays – one in which I had to synthesize information from two sources.
 The essay part was actually the most relaxing for me, but that was probably because I practiced like crazy.
 The previous week, I wrote 12 timed essays, so when the actual test came, I was able to get the outline and essay written in 30 minutes.
 I was allowed 40 minutes for the essay with the synthesized information, and I was able to finish it and review it with 8 minutes left on the clock.
 Read about my experience with this test in detail here.